ucl-codec/cloud_infrastructure/docs/administration/adding-users.md

 - `<config-name>`: name of the config file describing this PassianFL system (in the `config` folder), such as `dev` or `prod`
 - `<node-name>`: is `network` for the researcher node, or the node name for a local node.
 The node name is the section name of the part of the config file which describes that node, e.g. `nodea`
 - `<client-name>` is the user or machine name which identifies the user of the certificate.
 The certificate will be given a CN of the form `<client-name>.<node-name>.<config-name> (note this does not have to correspond to their machine's DNS name)
-- `<aws-credentials-profile>` is the your local profile name containing AWS credentials, e.g. `passian`
+- `<aws-credentials-profile>` is the name of your local AWS profile containing AWS credentials, e.g. `passian`

 The script will:
 - generate and save a new client certificate under `~/passian_vpn_certificates`